A Guilt-Free Christmas – Helping your Children to Navigate Christmas in the Face of Divorce or Separation

 - helping them / reminding them to write a Christmas card for that parent.

 A parent’s selfless act of kindness in such circumstance would not go unnoticed by either the other parent or the children.
-More importantly a valuable life skill would be taught to the children.
+More importantly a valuable life skill would be taught to the children through this act.

 Festive Season Contact with Both Parents

-Arrangements for contact should be finalized before the start of the Christmas holidays.
+Arrangements for contact should ideally be finalized before the start of the Christmas holidays.
 They should never be left to chance.
-Far too often parents’ fail to understand that the arrangements that they put in place over this period are not for their benefit, but ultimately in the children’s best interests.
-Parents working together in arranging contact periods, helps children to learn important life lessons, particularly in the face of conflict and pain.
+Far too often parents’ fail to understand that the arrangements that they put in place over this period are not for their benefit, but for the children’s benefit.
+Parents working together in arranging contact periods, helps children to learn important life lessons, particularly in the face of conflict, separation and pain.

 Interference-Free Telephonic Contact

-It goes without saying that the children’s contact time with the other parent whether face-to-face or via Skype, video or telephone call should be free of interference from the other parent.
+It goes without saying that the children’s contact time with the other parent whether face-to-face or via Skype, video or telephone call should be free of interference from the other parent (and extended family).
 Children should never have to witness the ugliness of their parents’ verbal outbursts and anger towards each other.
-Neither is it fair to them to associate the festive season with a time of heightened parental anger and frustration.
+Neither is it fair to them to have to associate the festive season with a time of heightened parental anger and frustration.

 For parents in conflict, the advice is simple: